Blocks Banner

 Marcia Hohn provides a comprehensive, free tutorial for the Double Aster block on The Quilter’s Cache website.
 The step-by-step instructions, accompanied by detailed diagrams, guide you through the cutting and assembly process, making it accessible for quilters with intermediate experience.

-You can find the full pattern here: Double Aster Quilt Block Tutorial
+You can find the full pattern here: Double Aster Quilt Block Pattern

 Update cookies preferences